This company combines impressive quality with a generous valuation: AutoNation Inc. (AN) - The Dwinnex

 Earnings Estimates

-There are 9 different market analysts currently analyzing its stock.
+As of right now, 9 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $5.99 for the current quarter, with a high estimate of $7.41 and a low estimate of $5.23, while EPS last year was $5.12.
 The consensus estimate for the next quarter is $5.74, with high estimates of $7.22 and low estimates of $4.09.

 Analysts are recommending an EPS of between $27.5 and $21.64 for the fiscal current year, implying an average EPS of $23.66.
 EPS for the following year is $21.35, with 11 analysts recommending between $30 and $17.75.